uwburn/query-router-express/README.md

 ```

 ### Notes
-The middleware also does async wrapping by using async-wrapper-express.
+The middleware requires ES6 async/await as it support async handlers
+and any error thrown by them will be passed to `next`.